Home Federal Bancorp of louisiana (HFBL)

 Share Repurchases

-- Home Federal Bancorp, Inc. of Louisiana approved its fourteenth stock repurchase program on October 15, 2025, authorizing the repurchase of up to 100,000 shares (approximately 3.0% of outstanding common stock) over four calendar quarters, with no expiration date, following the completion of its thirteenth stock repurchase program.
+- Home Federal Bancorp of Louisiana approved its fourteenth stock repurchase program on October 15, 2025, authorizing the buyback of up to 100,000 shares, representing approximately 3.0% of its outstanding common stock.
+This program allows for repurchases over four calendar quarters, at 25,000 shares per quarter, with no expiration date.

 Share Issuance